NazmiaMouri/NLP-Projects/README.md

 # NLP-Projects
-This repository contain some projects related to natural language processing
+This repository contains some projects related to natural language processing. csv files are also attached